stebaker92/pi-dashboard-setup/README.md

 # The 1st time you load this page may require some configuration such as browser permissions
 chromium-browser --start-fullscreen --disable-restore-session-state --app=http://stebaker92.gitlab.io/pi-dashboard/?latlong=53.44682,-2.63171
 ```

+## Setup-LCD.sh (optional)
+This step is only required for my setup - it's basically drivers for the LCD screen I bought.